 Federal Court impersonation email scam

-The Australian Federal Court has become aware of a new email impersonation scam which is being sent to members of the public.
+The Federal Court has become aware of a new email impersonation scam which is being sent to members of the public.
 The fake emails claim to be from 'fedcourt' or 'federal court' stating that the recipient has been selected to participate in court proceeding as a 'juror'.
 The email requests the recipient to open a link and input personal identifying information.